Fukaya's conjecture on Witten's twisted $A_\infty$-structures

-Next, we consider the WKB approximation of $\xi_E$.
+Next, we consider the WKB approximation of $\zeta_E$.
 From the WKB approximation \eqref{awkbexpansion} of $\zeta_S$, we can take $d_f^*$ on both side and obtain a WKB approximation of $d_f^* (\chi_S\zeta_S)$

-after grouping terms according to their order of $\hp$.
-We apply the iteration in the previous subsection \ref{WKB_method} terms by terms to the above series and then group the terms according to order of $\hp$ of their $L^2$ norms.
+after grouping terms according to their orders of $\lam$.
+We apply the iteration in the previous subsection \ref{WKB_method} terms by terms to the above series and then group the terms according to orders of $\lam$ of their $L^2$ norms.
 As a result, we obtain a WKB expansion